-It is the eighth anniversary of the little Creme de la Creme, and it is fitting that we open it on Pregnancy and Infant Loss awareness day.
-Words can light a figurative candle.
-156 bloggers participated last year.
+It is the ninth anniversary of the little Creme de la Creme, where we celebrate our corner of the blogosphere.
+97 bloggers participated last year.
 If this is your first time hearing about the project, this post should tell you everything you need to know.
-If you’ve participated in years past, you know how much fun the list is when its revealed on January 1st.
-So, I hereby declare the 2013 Creme de la Creme list open.
+If you’ve participated in years past, you know how much fun the list is when it’s revealed on January 1st.
+So, I hereby declare the 2014 Creme de la Creme list open.

 I know this is loooooong, but please read this whole post before submitting your entry.

-If you didn’t read or participate in this list in 2006 or in 2007 or in 2008 or in 2009 or in 2010 or in 2011 or in 2012, the impulse behind this list are the ubiquitous award ceremonies that crawl out of their hiding spaces usually around December or January.
+If you didn’t read or participate in this list in 2006 or in 2007 or in 2008 or in 2009 or in 2010 or in 2011 or in 2012 or in 2013, the impulse behind this list is a counterbalance to the ubiquitous award ceremonies that crawl out of their hiding spaces usually around December or January.
 Awards are nice — it’s good to honour someone and mark big accomplishments.
 But we all have a best post tucked into our archives.
 We all have words that have moved another person or ideas that have kicked off a series of musings.
 Bloggers are writers, and all of us deserve to be celebrated.

 And we’re doing just that.